 But the apostle, at first, seemed anything but rock-like.

 He needed to grow beyond the underlying character which matched his birth name.
 For in many ways Simon personified that name.
 Like a reed, he stood straight and tall, ready to fight for his beliefs or defend those he loved.
 Yet he was also vacillating, unsteady, and quick to change, like a reed waving in the wind.

-- Bravely he vowed to die before he would deny Christ, even cutting a man’s ear off trying to defend his Lord, John 18:10.
-But then cowardly turned tail and ran during Christ’s arrest, and denied him 3 times during the trial, Matthew 26:30-35.
+- Bravely vowing to die before he would deny Christ, even cutting a man’s ear off in his defence his Lord.
+Then cowardly running off during the arrest, and denying him during the trial, John 18, Matthew 26.

 Yet Peter was also tenderhearted and affectionate.